StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md

 This topic provides step-by-step instructions for creating a [user account](about-user-accounts.md) in TheHive.

+To add an existing user account to an organization, see [Add or Remove an Existing User Account from an Organization](../../../../administration/organizations/add-remove-an-existing-user-account-from-an-organization.md).

 ## Create a user account for an organization

 ### As an administrator